daimond113/react-material-you/README.md

 # react-material-you

+## DEPRECATION NOTICE
+This project has been moved to the [material-u](https://github.com/daimond113/material-u) repo.

 Since Google doesn't wanna do it, I will.

 This is an implementation of Google's [Material You](https://m3.material.io) also known as Material Design 3.